ABOUT THE LIBERATION FILM FESTIVAL

 NEW LIGHTS FILM PROJECT

-The New Lights Film Project (New Lights) is a new, competitive film program of LFF spotlighting the works of promising high school film-makers.
-Beginning in 2017 participants from the 9th thru 12th grades will compete to have their original short films (under 20 minutes) judged by noted filmmakers, scriptwriters and award-winning media critics for a chance to be officially screened at the Liberation Film Festival in San Francisco in January.
+The New Lights Film Project (New Lights) started in 2017 as a competitive film program of LFF spotlighting the works of promising high school film-makers.
+In 2018 participants from the 9th thru 12th grades in the Northern California region - particularly the San Francisco Bay Area - can submit their original short films, judged by noted filmmakers, scriptwriters and award-winning media critics for a chance to be officially screened at the Liberation Film Festival in San Francisco in January.

 Awards & Prizes